Toucheng: Submarine communication cables

 Toucheng is one of the two cable landing points of Taiwan island (the other one is Fangshan).
 Four submarine communication cables, including APCN, APCN2, RNAL, and SEA-ME-WE 3, connect here.

 Tourist attractions

 The township has several fresh seafood restaurants and also black sand beach for surfing activities.

-Several boat operators offer trips from the Wushish Harbor to Guishan Island and also for whale and dolphin watching.
+Several boat operators offer trips from the Wushi Harbour to Guishan Island and also for whale and dolphin watching.

 The Juh-an River Bird sanctuary is another attraction of Toucheng.

 Once the economic center of the area, the Ho-Ping street in Toucheng is one of the few unaltered and typical Qing dynasty Taiwanese urban structures.